 A recent SaaS sales team I worked with became the #1 team in their company and held a retention rate just over 98% after a regular coaching cadence was set up with a manager who was trained and coached themselves to be able to coach their team.

 The next most important aspect to a sales manager's role is to motivate their team.
 It's not usually explicit in the job description but a sales manager's job is to create motivation, and to help a salesperson dig into their own personally meaningful goals and channel that and keep the accountable to it and remind them of it through coaching.
 For a manager to be able to motivate their team, they need to be able to understand how to dig into their own motivation.
 What motivates them and how much?
 Do they have the desire and commitment to reach their own personal goals?
 Do they have their own plan for reaching those goals?
 How do they track their progress?
 Can they motivate salespeople to do the same thing?
 Do they know what motivates each individual on their team?
 Do they have strong relationships with each team member?
 How do they give recognition?

-The third most important thing for a sales manager to do is to measure performance and keep their team accountable.
+The last of my top sales manager skills is to measure performance and keep their team accountable.
 Will they hold salespeople accountable?
 What daily and weekly metrics will be used?
 DO they believe it is ok for some salespeople to barely, or not, make quota if others make up the difference?
 Do they believe their salespeople need to like them?
 Do they make excuses or take responsibility themselves?
 Do they tend to jump in to manage the sale, or the behavior of the salesperson?
 Do they ask enough questions of their salespeople?
 Do they listen enough to know what their salespeople need from them?
 How do they manage the pipeline with their team?
 Which part of the pipeline do they pay attention to?